 The device does have some limitations, though.
 Maximum flight time is 3 minutes and the device must be controlled by Wi-Fi, with a maximum range of 66ft.
 Also, while the device will auto-steady if the controls are dropped, the device won’t be tracking your movements or following you – based on the added weight and bulk that would be required for the functionality.

 So, what’s next for AirSelfie?
 The AirSelfie Plus is on the cards, which will come with additional functionality, such as the ability to take 360′ images.

-The AirSelfie is available for pre-order here, with a global launch coming in May/June this year.
+The AirSelfie is available for pre-order where can i purchase metformin, with a global launch coming in May/June this year.